SYatoo/Masoko_eggspot_variation/README.md

 This uses a vcf with all sites (including monomorphic sites)
 #### c.
 Tajima's D
 -**Directory** `/rds/project/rds-8b3VcZwY7rY/projects/cichlid/suhaib/masoko/genome_scans_ALL/BENTHIC_LITTORAL/PER_SNP`
+Here we are using VCFTOOLS to calculate Tajima's D with 10kb non-overlapping windows.
+> bash Calc_Pi_Tajima.bash #this runs Calc_Pi_Tajima.job over all chromsomes in a loop
 #### d.
 Pi
 -**Directory** `/rds/project/rds-8b3VcZwY7rY/projects/cichlid/suhaib/masoko/genome_scans_ALL/BENTHIC_LITTORAL/PER_SNP`
+Here we are using VCFTOOLS to calculate Pi with different window size and step size (10kb, 5kb respectively here).
+> bash Calc_Pi_Tajima.bash #this runs Calc_Pi_Tajima.job over all chromsomes in a loop
 #### e. xp-EHH:
 _(requires phased data - data were phased to fAstCal1.2 reference)_
 This scan was carried out on 187+98 (littoral+benthic respectively).